 - Preheat the oven to 400°F.

-- Bake for ~45 minutes until the flesh has started to soften.
+- Bake for about 45 minutes until the flesh has started to soften.

-- Meanwhile, rinse and drain the beans and combine them in a small bowl with the grated Parmesan, garlic, and rosemary.1 can white beans (e.g. Great Northern, cannellini), 1 ounce Parmesan, grated, 1 clove garlic, minced, 1 tablespoon minced fresh rosemary
+- Meanwhile, rinse and drain the beans and combine them in a small bowl with the grated Parmesan, garlic, and rosemary.1 can (15 ounces) white beans (e.g. Great Northern, cannellini), ¼ cup (28 grams or 1 ounce) grated Parrmesan, 1 clove garlic, minced, 1 tablespoon minced fresh rosemary

-- When the sweet potatoes have softened, flip them over (cut side up) and top with the bean mixture.
-Bake for 5-10 minutes, until the beans have warmed and the cheese has melted.
+- When the sweet potatoes have softened, flip them over so they are cut side up and top with the bean mixture.
+Bake for 5 to 10 minutes, until the beans have warmed and the cheese has melted.
 Serve immediately.

 This baked purple sweet potato recipe was first posted May 2, 2021.
 It was last updated for clarity July 13, 2023.

 Looking for dinner inspiration, classic recipes and new seasonal favorites?